-2.17 The 223-type adapter (Fig. 6) interconnects the 680-type transmitter, the 108-type loudspeaker set, the 85B1 power unit and certain codes of telephone sets.
+- 2.17 The 223-type adapter (Fig. 6) interconnects the 680-type transmitter, the 108-type loudspeaker set, the 85B1 power unit and certain codes of telephone sets.
 The adapter consists of a plastic housing and a cord with a 50-pin connector on one end and either spade-tipped terminations or a post-type connector on the other end.
-The connector end accepts plugs from the transmitter and loudspeaker set and the plug from an M2FG cord (furnished with the adapter) which connects to the 85BI power unit.
+The connector end accepts plugs from the transmitter and loudspeaker set and the plug from an M2FG cord which connects to the 85B1 power unit.
 The cord from the adapter connects to the telephone set.
-Three codes of the 223-type adapter are described as follows.

-- (a) 223A (MD) Adapter: This adapter is equipped with an M16C cord having a 50-pin connector on one end and spade-tipped conductors on the other end for connection to telephone sets with screw terminal fields, see Fig. 11. - (b) 223C Adapter: This adapter is equipped with a D16H-50 cord having a 953-type connector for connection to telephone sets equipped with square-post connection fields, see Fig. 12.
+Three codes of the 223-type adapter are described as follows. - (a) 223A (MD) Adapter: This adapter is equipped with an M16C cord having a 50-pin connector on one end and spade-tipped conductors on the other end for connection to telephone sets with screw terminal fields, see Fig. 11. - (b) 223C Adapter: This adapter is equipped with a D16H-50 cord having a 953-type connector for connection to telephone sets equipped with square-post connection fields, see Fig. 12. - (c) \$223D Adapter: This adapter is the same as the 223A adapter except that it is equipped with a M16H-87 cord instead of the M16C (MD) cord.
+The (O-R) lead of the M16H cord is connected through to provide a remote